Loading...

 A formal demand from a licensed collection agency is fundamentally different from your internal follow-up emails.
 Three things change:

 The consequences become specific.
-Not "we may take further action" but "proceedings will be filed in [specific court] seeking [specific amount] plus [specific costs and interest], with applications for [specific enforcement measures]."
+Not "we may take further action" but "proceedings will be filed in [specific court] seeking [specific amount] plus [specific costs and interest]."”
 Specificity tells the debtor's lawyer you're prepared.
-Vagueness tells them you're bluffing.

 Stage 3: Active Amicable Collection — The 60-70% Window

-This is where most debts get resolved — if the agency is competent.
-The process: direct phone contact with the decision-maker (not accounts payable), field visits to the debtor's premises, and structured negotiation toward payment.
+This is where most debts get resolved.
+The process: direct phone contact with the decision-maker, field visits to the debtor's premises, and structured negotiation toward payment.

-The negotiation produces one of three outcomes: payment in full, a structured payment plan (with clear milestones and default consequences), or a negotiated settlement at a discount.
+The negotiation produces one of three outcomes: payment in full, a structured payment plan with default consequences, or a negotiated settlement at a discount.
 All documented in legally binding agreements.

 Stage 4: Legal Proceedings — When Amicable Fails